 From Okhotsk to Biei, the landscape shifts within a single day.
 Hokkaido is wide — the body learns it.

-Nishi 8-sen Kita 27, Kamifurano Town, Sorachi District, Hokkaido / A hill of flower fields and panoramic views.
+- Location: Nishi 8-sen Kita 27, Kamifurano.
+A hill with flower fields and panoramic views.